 About Joyce Wang – Biography

 With offices in Hong Kong and London, Joyce Wang’s eponymous studio has built an impressive global portfolio and earned international acclaim.
 Specialising in luxury hospitality and residential design, Wang’s use of materials and cinematic inspirations give her award-winning projects a compelling sense of drama.
 Notable projects for the Group include a contemporary makeover of all guestrooms and suites at The Landmark Mandarin Oriental, Hong Kong as well as the future Residences at Mandarin Oriental, Bangkok.
-The renovation of Mandarin Oriental Hyde Park, London is Wang’s first UK commission.

 About Adam D. Tihany Biography

 Widely recognised as the world’s preeminent hospitality designer, Adam D. Tihany has created hotel and dining interiors at some of the most iconic and luxurious properties around the world.
 Tihany was also one of the first designers to collaborate with internationally acclaimed chefs creating signature restaurants for culinary stars including Heston Blumenthal and Daniel Boulud, both of whom have celebrated restaurants at Mandarin Oriental Hyde Park.
 His contribution to design has been recognised with numerous honours and awards, including induction into the Interior Design Hall of Fame and an honorary Doctorate from the New York School of Interior Design.